YimMenu/YimMenu/README.md

 Strictly for educational purposes.

 YimMenu is originally based of off [BigBaseV2](https://github.com/Pocakking/BigBaseV2) which was an amazing base at the time but nowadays is a bit dated.
-So here I am with an up-to-date menu focusses on protecting the user from toxic modders.
+So here I am with an up-to-date menu focusing on protecting the user from toxic modders.

 ## Table of contents